somedatapacket/docs.humio.com/content/installation/preparation.md

 ## Increase Open File Limit

-Humio needs to be able keep a lot of files open at a time.
+Humio needs to be able keep a lot of files open.
 The default limits on unix systems are typically too low for any significant amount of data.

 For Humio to perform you need to increase the limit.